 The most common reason someone may want to download a video from YouTube is to watch the content when they’re not connected to the internet.
 Years ago, it required sketchy sites and programs to do this, but now it’s built into the YouTube app!

-Unfortunately, it’s also not free.
-Downloading videos from the site is perhaps one of the biggest attractions of YouTube Premium, Google’s $11.99/month service which unlocks a bunch of useful features on the platform.
+To enable offline playback on Android and iOS apps, you’ll need to be a YouTube Premium subscriber.
+The service costs $11.99/month.
 You’ll get more than just downloads, too, as YouTube Premium also delivers an ad-free experience and also unlocks YouTube Music, a streaming service that works with regular music (i.e. Spotify) as well as videos.
 You can sign up for YouTube Premium here.

 Once you’ve got a YouTube Premium membership, downloading videos for offline use is super simple.
 Simply visit the video you’d like to download and, underneath the video player, you’ll see a button marked “Download.”
 You can see this below as shown on an iPad.
 The process is basically identical on Android smartphones and tablets, and you can also download video from search results by tapping on the three-dot menu.

 How to download a copy of your own YouTube video